 Public Records Requests for Fire Reports

-Please Note: The Bristol Fire Department maintains records pertaining to Fire & Emergency Medical Services only.
+Please Note: The Bristol Fire Department maintains only records for Fire & Emergency Medical Services.

 *** Medical Records are exempt from Access to Public Records due to privacy concerns of protected health information.